 The detection of newly emerging risks requires vigilant monitoring of societal and ecological changes, technological developments, economic trends and political conditions.

-This information is compiled in the ADURA database, which can be accessed by federal and cantonal government experts and to some extent also by the public.
+The information gathered is compiled in the ADURA database, which can be accessed by federal and cantonal experts and to some extent also by the public.

 The FSVO summarises and evaluates the main information every month in Seismo Info.
 The publication is communicated via the “Food safety and nutrition” newsletter (Subscription in French, German or Italian).